BallotReady/api-documentation/README.md

- city (optional) - Example: Chicago state (optional) - Example: Illinois (IL) zipcode (optional) - Example: 60613 lat (optional) lon (optional) election_id (required) - see /elections API for method to fetch id.
+ city (optional) - Example: Chicago state (optional) - Example: Illinois (IL) zipcode (optional) - Example: 60613 election_id (required) - see /elections API for method to fetch id.
 Required to deliver polling places only for a specific election since these may change
 ```

 **Request Syntax:**

       To query the polling places endpoint, you can hit the /polling_places endpoint.
 The below election_id = 73 is for the 2018 Illinois Midterm election cycle.
-You must pass in EITHER the address parameters (street_number, pre_directional, street_name, street_suffix, post_directional, city, state, zipcode) and/or the latitude and longitude parameters (lat, lon).
-In the case of using address parameters, it will attempt a best matching using our data derived from state voter files.
-If that fails, it will geocode to a latitude and longitude, and use our shapefile data.
+You must pass in a latitude+longitude.
+The address parameters (street_number, pre_directional, street_name, street_suffix, post_directional, city, state, zipcode) are optional but if provided will match the polling place to the voter file, instead of our shapefiles.

       curl -H "x-api-key: APIKEY" "https://api.civicengine.com/polling_places?street_number=1060&pre_directional=W&street_name=Addison&street_suffix=St&city=Chicago&state=IL&zipcode=60613&election_id=73"
 **Return Type:**